 An easy form builder that lets you do everything from accept a question or contact from a visitor to creating online patient intake forms.
 There are many other choices of form builders, but this one continues to be a favorite because it’s easy and trouble-free.

 Again, there are lots of choices for event calendar plugins with WordPress; this is one that we use and like.
 If you offer patient education events, you’ll want a simple way to let patients and community members sign up, without adding to the workload of your team.
+This plugin has been our go-to for years.

 While we often build custom staff pages, a plugin can speed up the process.
 You might be surprised by how many prospective patients will scrutinize the photos of your team before they decide to come in to see you.